 X25519 + ChaCha20-Poly1305 end-to-end encryption.
 The relay sees only ciphertext.
 Always.

 Built for the OpenClaw agent platform.
-Pair once via QR code and it just works.
+Pair once via Telegram or terminal, then it just works.

 WristClaw is an Apple Watch app that lets you talk to your OpenClaw AI agent from your wrist.
 You speak, it listens, it responds — with voice and optional visual thumbnails.